DaveMielke/NBP/b2g/ui/doc/introduction.rst

 ------

-In order to type a braille character that has a defined representation (see `Braille Character Representations`_), just press those keys as a single combination.
+In order to type a braille character that has a defined representation (see `Braille Character Map`_), just press those keys as a single combination.
 There are two exceptions to this simple (and obvious) rule.
 If the defined representation of a character is either just dot 7 or just dot 8 then it can't be directly typed because those keys are, respectively, Backspace and Enter.

 Typing a Control Character
 ~~~~~~~~~~~~~~~~~~~~~~~~~~